intel/pepc/CONTRIBUTING.md

 ### Imperative Voice

 Use imperative voice in docstrings and comments.
-This style is concise and consistent with Linux kernel documentation practices.
-Start docstrings with imperative verbs like "Provide", "Return", "Check", or "Initialize" rather than declarative forms like "This module provides" or "This method returns".
+Start with verbs like "Provide", "Return", "Check", "Initialize".

 **Examples:**